Have Astronomers discovered the first “Pulsar – Black hole” binary system?

 Compact objects in “black hole mass-gap”

-Compact objects falling in mass-gap (between 2.2 to 5 solar masses) are not commonly encountered nor are well understood.
-Some compact objects observed in gravitational wave events are in the mass-gap region.
-One such recent instance was discovery of a compact mass of 2.6 solar masses on 14 August 2019 in the merger event GW190814 which resulted in black home of final black hole about 25 solar masses.
+Compact objects falling in mass-gap (between 2.2 to 5 solar masses) are not commonly encountered nor are well-understood.
+Some compact objects observed in gravitational wave events are in this mass-gap region.
+One such recent instance was discovery of a compact mass of 2.6 solar masses on 14 August 2019 in the merger event GW190814 which resulted in a final black hole of about 25 solar masses.

 Compact objects in mass-gap in “binary system” formation